Peergos/rust-peergos-client/README.md

   content-addressed tree root (so entries can never go stale).
 - **Random access** — read or overwrite an arbitrary byte range of a file, touching only the chunks that overlap the range rather than the whole file.
-- **Crash-safe uploads** — large uploads commit chunk-by-chunk through a transaction record, and re-uploading the same content automatically resumes an interrupted upload from the first missing chunk.
+- **Crash-safe/resumable uploads** — large uploads commit chunk-by-chunk through a transaction record, and re-uploading the same content automatically resumes an interrupted upload from the first missing chunk.